 Stormwater and Erosion Control: A stormwater device is proposed and will be placed on private Lots 11 and 12.
 The developer is proposing to utilize the 10 Percent Rule provided in the County Stormwater Ordinance for areas that do not drain to the stormwater device.
 As part of the stormwater permitting process additional information will be provided to the Environmental Quality Department for the 10 Percent Option.
-If the criteria for the 10 Percent Rule is not met then additional stormwater devices would be required and shown as part of the Construction Plan application submittal.
-A stormwater Permit and an Erosion Control Permit will be obtained from Chatham County Environmental Quality prior to Construction Plan submittal.
-No work can commence on the property prior to obtaining Construction Plan approval.
+If the criteria for the 10 Percent Rule is not met then additional stormwater devices will be required and shown as part of the Construction Plan application submittal.
+A stormwater Permit and an Erosion Control Permit will be obtained from Chatham County Environmental Quality prior to Construction Plan approval.